 Implementing the most privacy-friendly option as a default setting will give data subjects a solid choice over which parts of their data can be used.
 Similarly, incorporating privacy by design during the development phase of services, products or projects is the only way to successfully cater for the data privacy risks.

-To begin with the journey of assuming data privacy in business, security measures and privacy controls should be embedded into every new product, feature and process that collects and use the personal and sensitive information of data subjects.
+To begin with the journey of assuming data privacy in business, security measures and privacy controls should be embedded into every new product, feature, and process that collects and uses the personal and sensitive information of data subjects.
 For small to medium businesses, these procedures provide an opportunity to maximise business reputation and gain data subjects’ trust.